COVID-19 Hospitalizations Are Surging. Where Are Hospitals Reaching Capacity?

 But it's hard for researchers and health leaders to get a clear picture of what's happening regionally without good data, he adds.
 NPR has reported that the federal government does not share this local data, although it does collect it daily.

 Some states publish their own hospital data sets.
 Texas, which shares the data in detail, provides a striking example.
 Statewide, COVID-19 hospitalizations have reached about 11%.
-Meanwhile, El Paso is at over 40%, which has pushed the health care system to the brink.
+Meanwhile, El Paso is above 40%, which has pushed the health care system to the brink.

 Loading...

-Ultimately, it's difficult to know the true capacity for a region because many hospitals still don't coordinate well, says Dr. Christina Cutter, an emergency physician at the University of Michigan who collaborated on the RAND model with Dr. Abir.
+Ultimately, it's difficult to know the true capacity for a region because many hospitals still don't coordinate well, says Dr. Christina Cutter, an emergency physician at the University of Michigan who collaborated on the Rand model with Abir.

 Dire consequences of overfilled hospitals